 Finding: Complies with Condition.
-Work is anticipated to be within right-of-way on White Lane and Orchard Grove Drive to connect to existing utilities.
+Work is anticipated to be within right-of-way on Leland Road, Cherrywood Way, and Cedarwood Way to connect to existing utilities.
 The applicant shall obtain all permits as required for any work within the right-of-way.
+Work in Leland Road right-of-way shall be permitted by Clackamas County.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.